 The Brandon University campus is largely closed, and everyone is strongly urged to work from home as much as possible.
 This helps protect those who must continue to work on campus.

 We have distributed additional sanitizer stations around campus, and you are encouraged to use sanitizer liberally.
 We have also secured sufficient stock of sanitizer, gloves, masks and other protective gear to protect those who need it most.

 We are significantly increasing our cleaning schedule to focus on the regular disinfection of contact surfaces.

 There are several ways you can help to limit the spread of coronavirus.
 The Public Health Agency of Canada provides the most current guidance online at https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks.html

-Employees who have travelled internationally or who are experiencing symptoms consistent with COVID-19 are required to self-isolate and report to HR.
-Due to privacy considerations, the university would not identify the individual impacted but you will be advised if the university has reason to believe that you may need to self-isolate.
+Employees who have travelled internationally or who are experiencing symptoms consistent with COVID-19 are required to self-isolate.

 Should employees who show any sign of illness (e.g. runny nose, sore throat) self-isolate?

-If you are feeling unwell and/or showing signs of illness, you should not come to work.
+If you are feeling unwell and/or showing signs of illness, you should not come to campus.
 You may use available accrued sick time in this situation.
-If feeling well enough and your work lends itself to working remotely, you should speak with your supervisor about working from home until you are symptom-free.
-Consistent with government recommendations, employees will not be asked to produce a medical (sick) note which will help to reduce burden on the health care system and additional exposure to ill individuals.
+If feeling well enough and you able to work from home, you should work from home.
+Consistent with government recommendations, we are not requiring sick notes at this time.

 Can sick leave be used if I am asked/required to self-isolate or am quarantined?